1

 昭王七年,樗里子死,而使涇陽君質於齊。 趙人樓緩來相秦,趙不利,乃使仇液之秦,請以魏冉為秦相。 仇液將行,其客宋公謂液曰:「秦不聽公,樓緩必怨公。 公不若謂樓緩曰『請為公毋急秦』。 秦王見趙請相魏冉之不急,且不聽公。 公言而事不成,以德樓子; 事成,魏冉故德公矣。」 於是仇液從之。 而秦果免樓緩而魏冉相秦。

 In the seventh year of King Zhao, Shu Lizi died, and Lord Jingyang was dispatched as hostage to Qi.
 The Zhao man Lou Huan came to serve as chancellor of Qin.
 This disadvantaged Zhao, so they dispatched Qiu Ye to Qin to petition for Wei Ran to become chancellor of Qin.
-As Qiu Ye was about to depart, his guest Song Gong advised him, "If Qin does not listen to you, Lou Huan will certainly resent you."
-You should tell Lou Huan: 'Please do not hurry Qin on my behalf.'
-The King of Qin perceived that Zhao's petition to appoint Wei Ran as chancellor was not pressing, and moreover would not heed you.
-You have not yet finished speaking, but by your merit, Lou Huan; When affairs succeed, Wei Ran will owe you a debt of gratitude.'
+As Qiu Ye was about to depart, his guest Song Gong advised him, "If Qin does not listen to you, Lou Huan will certainly resent you.
+You should tell Lou Huan: 'Please do not hurry Qin on my behalf.
+The King of Qin will see that Zhao's petition to appoint Wei Ran as chancellor is not pressing and will not heed you.
+If you speak up and the plan fails, Lou Huan will feel indebted to you; When affairs succeed, Wei Ran will owe you a debt of gratitude.'
 Then Qiu Ye complied.
-Qin indeed dismissed Lou Huan and appointed Wei Ran as chancellor of Qin.
+Qin did in fact remove Lou Huan and make Wei Ran its chancellor.

 4